Generic Name: Oxybutynin chloride

 How is Oxybutynin Supplied

-Oxybutynin Chloride Tablets USP, 5 mg, are round, light blue, scored tablets debossed "4853" and "V" on one side separated by a horizontal score and plain on the reverse side.
+Oxybutynin Chloride Tablets USP, 5 mg, are round, blue, scored tablets debossed "5" and "T" on one side separated by a vertical score and plain on the reverse side.
 The tablets are supplied as follows:

 Pharmacist: Dispense in a tight, light-resistant container as defined in the USP/NF.